FYT3RP4TIL/FilterNet/README.md

-# 📧 Spam Classification Project
+# 📧 Filternet - Email Spam Classifier

 ## 🔍 Overview
 This project implements a machine learning model to classify text messages as either spam or ham (non-spam) using Natural Language Processing (NLP) techniques and a Naive Bayes classifier.